Toloka/docs/en/template-builder/best-practices/hotkeys.md

 # Configure keyboard shortcuts

 Add keyboard shortcuts for the frequently used interface elements.
-This will help users because keyboard combinations are somewhat faster than mouse clicks.
+This will help annotators because keyboard combinations are somewhat faster than mouse clicks.

 In [Toloka]({{ toloka-requester-index-dita }}), shortcuts are particularly helpful because annotators will do your tasks faster and you can pay less for them.
 If your project has a low score for “Interface usability“, adding shortcuts will help improve the rating.

 ## Shortcut features {#hotkeys-features}

 Shortcuts are digits or letters shown next to buttons.
-Shortcuts help users do an action by pressing a key.
+Shortcuts help annotators do an action by pressing a key.

 ![image](../_images/hotkeys-example.png)